 Larger businesses may be required to include some form of narrative reporting that accompanies the accounts such as a strategic report.
 This is your opportunity to provide additional information that can support the users of your accounts’ understanding of your business and its performance.
 If this is the case we will discuss these requirements with you so that you can produce the wording of any necessary reports.

 As part of the accounts production process you are required to consider the business’ going concern position, to ensure that you are confident that it will have sufficient resources to remain in business for a minimum period of 12 months from the date that the accounts are approved.
 In addition you are also required to consider whether there is any evidence that the value of your assets has been impaired, for example as a result of obsolescence caused by changes in the market or technological developments.

 If there is any uncertainty regarding the business’ future performance we may ask you to provide evidence in support of your going concern assessment.
 This could include forecast results and cash flow projections, sales orders received or details of new sources of funding.
 Providing these at the earliest opportunity will ensure that our work can be completed as quickly and efficiently as possible.

 There are undoubtedly many advantages to be gained if you are better prepared before we commence our work.

 We will be able to complete our work in less time.
 This will mean less disruption to you and your staff.
 In addition we will be better placed to provide you with useful and constructive advice regarding the development of your business.

 However, perhaps the most rewarding of all these advantages will be the fact that your books and records will provide you with more useful information which will help you make better informed business decisions.

-If your business is in the Barnoldswick and Skipton area and you would like to discuss these procedures any further or would like us to provide further assistance with your monthly or quarterly accounts please contact us at Windle & Bowker.
+If your business is in the Barnoldswick area and you would like to discuss these procedures any further or would like us to provide further assistance with your monthly or quarterly accounts please contact us at Windle & Bowker.

 Download content as a PDF